-- Help staff identify children who may be vulnerable to radicalisation and know what to do when they are identified. - Build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views. - Provide a safe space in which pupils and staff can understand the risks associated with extremism and develop the knowledge and skills to be able to challenge extremist arguments.
+- Help staff identify children who may be vulnerable to radicalisation and know what to do when they are identified. - Build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views. - Provide a safe space in which pupils and staff can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas.